gstanden/orabuntu-lxc/README.md

 	#MultiHost="addclones"
  ```
  </pre>
-(4) Installing Orabuntu-LXC in a VM on a "GRE-host" that is connected to the Orabuntu-LXC hub host via GRE
+(4) Installing Orabuntu-LXC in a VM on a "GRE-host" that is connected to the Orabuntu-LXC "hub-host" via GRE
 <pre>
 ```
         SudoPassword=UbuntuSudoPassword